Beatrice Muller: Early life

+Beatrice Emily DuMont Muller was born on April 24, 1919, to Newton Wesley DuMont (1889 or 1890 – 1936) and Helen Stout (1894 or 1895 – 1969).
+In 1630, Muller's ancestors, who were Huguenots, fled France for America.
+Her father began his career as an auto mechanic, was the owner of a radio outlet, served in the 2nd New Jersey Infantry, was a firefighter for 25 years, and was a member of Solomon's Lodge of the Free and Accepted Masons.
+Her mother worked in the office of the Somerset County clerk and was a founding member of the Century Chapter of the Order of Eastern Star.
+Muller's parents married on April 18, 1918, at the North Branch Reformed Church.
+She had a younger, sister, Janice L. DuMont Hartnagle (1922 or 1923 – 1997), who was a programmer and a recreational pilot.

-Muller was born in 1919, She grew up in Somerville, New Jersey, during the Great Depression.
-In 1630, her ancestors, who were Huguenots, fled France for America.
-Muller was a passenger saved from the SS Morro Castle when it burned off New Jersey in 1934.
-In 1941 or 1942, she married Robert Arthur Muller, who worked as a chemical engineer.
-They had two sons, Allan (born in 1949 or 1950) and Geoffrey (born in 1955 or 1956).
+Muller grew up in Somerville, New Jersey, during the Great Depression.
+She was a passenger saved from the SS Morro Castle when it burned off New Jersey in 1934.
+Muller was in the Girl Scouts of the USA and received a diploma from Somerville High School.
+On September 12, 1942, at the Second Reformed Church in Somerville, she married Robert Arthur Muller, who worked as a chemical engineer.
+The couple had two sons, Allan (born in 1949 or 1950) and Geoffrey (born in 1955 or 1956).
 During the summer, the family traveled to the Maine coast or South Carolina coast to board boats and spend time at sea.
 For around 40 years, the Mullers lived in a Bound Brook, New Jersey, house, where their sons grew up.
 In total, they owned three houses, including a beach vacation home at Briarcliffe Acres, South Carolina, near Myrtle Beach.
 In 1961, she and her husband founded a Myrtle Beach–based engineering consulting company, and in 1964, they returned to New Jersey.

 A huge follower of the philosopher Meher Baba, she joined some friends who were traveling to Pune, India, at the end of the 1960s to create a Baba biographical movie, which took two years to make.
 Muller began an around 10-year undertaking of putting together an archive about Baba following his 1971 death.
 Other philosophers she followed enthusiastically were Pierre Teilhard de Chardin, George Gurdjieff, and P. D. Ouspensky.